frap129/layman/README.md

 that each hold an implementation of a WLM, with `WorkspaceLayoutManager.py` containing the parent class from which all WLMs are derived.

+The main goal of swlm is to simplify sway(i3)-ipc into a framework/interface for programatically managing windows per-workspace.

 ```
 Usage: swlm.py [options]